 - Don’t post about your experience in the trial, including about side effects or about how you think the drug is working.

 - Don’t solicit trial advice or information from online friends or people other than the clinical coordinator or primary investigator at your clinical trial site.

 - Don’t respond to questions or comments online related to the trial you’re involved in.
-If you do see trial posts online, please tell MDF or your trial site.
+If you do see trial posts online, please tell Myotonic or your trial site.

 - Don’t share or take anonymous advice from “experts” online.